 Daphne has been caring for her husband Mike for almost 40 years.
-When her health suffered from the stress of being a carer, Daphne had a carer’s assessment done and it helped her rebuild her life.
+When her health suffered from the stress of being a carer, Daphne had a carer’s assessment which helped her to rebuild her life.

 Difficult to cope with being a carer

 I grieve for the person I had before – the man I married.
-But my life is before-and-after.
-We had planned to have a family but I couldn't cope with having children as well as a child for a husband.
+We had planned to have a family, but I couldn't cope with having children as well as a child for a husband.

-It was very difficult to cope with and I felt very angry.
-He has slowly got better, so I have spent 38 years in an improving situation, although that is reversing as he now has Alzheimer’s.
+I found the situation very difficult and I felt very angry.
+Michael has slowly got better, though, so I have spent 38 years in an improving situation.
+Today, however, that is reversing somewhat as he now has Alzheimer’s.

 “The sooner you get the carer's assessment done, the sooner you know what is out there to help you.”